 Round-the-world flight tickets

 Round-the-world tickets are multi-flight packages that enable you to purchase all your main flights for a single price.
-You can book them through an airline alliance (which means all of your flights will be with a single airline and its partners), such as Star Alliance or SkyTeam, or via a travel agent, such as STA Travel or AirTreks.
+You can book them through an airline alliance (which means all of your flights will be with a single airline and its partners), such as Star Alliance or SkyTeam, or via a travel agent, such as AirTreks.

 This is the option we chose when planning our travel career break.
 We used the UK travel agent Travel Nation, who are specialists in round-the-world trips.
 We had a dedicated account manager who worked closely with us to plot our route and choose the right flights.